n3m6/jsteaser/README.md

-# jsteaser
+# JsTeaser

-Creates a summary for articles
+Creates a brief four line summary of an article, constructued from sentences within the article.
+Relies on an algorithm that ranks article body sentences on relation to header, and other sentences.

 [![Build Status](https://travis-ci.org/n3m6/jsteaser.png)](https://travis-ci.org/n3m6/jsteaser)